 When anyone looks for a supplement, they’re looking for help.
 That’s what we do here at 1st Phorm, and every supplement we make is designed to help you.

 Our CLA supplement is a great example of that.
-We formulated it with a full efficacious dose of conjugated linoleic acid to help you earn the results you’re looking for.
+It’s formulated with an efficacious dose of conjugated linoleic acid, which can help support your results.

 So if you're looking for a high-quality CLA supplement that could help support your fitness journey ...
 We've got you covered!
 You can check it out here.